Explore Newtown, home of industrial history, culture, and big ideas

 Explore a nature-lovers' paradise as you head north

 The Severn Way walk curls up into the hills north of Newtown, away from the river, giving great views of the Valley.
 On the waterside itself, though, you'll find some stunning nature reserves.
 In Pwll Penarth three miles out of town, you can spot kingfishers, little grebes and reed warblers.
 Further along, you'll find even rarer treasures.
-Llanmerewig Glebe is home to a huge, managed crop of gorgeous, highly poisonous Autumn crocuses, while Dolforwyn Woods hosts rare woodland herbs and birds like pied flycatchers near the ruins of Dolforwyn Castle.
-Near Fron is the swampy Red House, teeming with uncommon wetland plants like Sweet Flag, while nearer Welshpool, Llyn Coed Y Dinas swarms with butterflies and houses a resident bittern.
+Llanmerewig Glebe is home to a huge, managed crop of gorgeous, highly poisonous, yet beautiful, Autumn crocuses, while Dolforwyn Woods hosts rare woodland herbs and birds like pied flycatchers near the ruins of Dolforwyn Castle.
+Near Fron is the swampy Red House, teeming with uncommon wetland plants like Sweet Flag, while nearer Welshpool, Llyn Coed y Dinas swarms with butterflies and houses a resident bittern.
 Severn Farm Pond also provides an accessible spot full of boardwalks, frogs and newts.

 Eat and rest up between Newtown and Berriew